smangham/fair-research-software/episodes/05-code-environment.md

 To specify a minimum version of a Python package, you can do `python3 -m pip install matplotlib>=3.5.1`.

-To upgrade a package to the latest version, e.g. `python -m pip install --upgrade matplotlib`.
+To upgrade a package to the latest version, e.g. `python3 -m pip install --upgrade matplotlib`.

 To display information about a particular installed package do: